BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Experimental Model

 \section{Experimental Model}

 \textbf{Model Configuration}.
-Our detection pipeline employs a BiMind classifier, which effectively integrates textual and knowledge features.
+Our detection pipeline employs a BiMind design, which effectively integrates textual and knowledge features.
 Each input token is represented by a 128-dimensional embedding vector.
 The maximum sequence length is 5000.
 In the transformer-based classifier module, our model consists of 2 stacked transformer encoder layers with a multi-head attention scheme (i.e., 16 attention heads), producing pooled text representations.
+This custom 2-layer transformer encoder is trained from scratch as the backbone for content-internal prediction heads.
+Unlike our LLM variants, this architecture does not use pretrained models, and it encodes text only and learns task-specific representations end-to-end.

-We construct two heads: a content-internal head that incorporates the text representations with the AGA module, and an external knowledge head that injects the self-retrieval knowledge vectors via FiLM before MLP.
-Here, we set $k$ to 3 in the knowledge retrieval module.
+Then, we construct two heads: a content-internal head that incorporates the text representations with the AGA module, and an external knowledge head that injects the knowledge vectors via FiLM before MLP.
+Here, we set $k$ to 3 in the knowledge retrieval module, based on SentenceTransformer \citep{reimers-2019-sentence-bert}.
 In the feature fusion function, we set the entropy-gated strategy as the default, where other options include a trainable agreement head, standard logit average, and product-of-experts.
 For the two heads, we employ ReLU as an activation function and set dropout regularization to 0.3, where both heads are trained with CE loss and a symmetric-KL agreement regularizer.
 To handle the class imbalance issue, we adopt class-balanced weights on the CE loss.
 The final output layer with a softmax function is designed to provide the probability distribution indicating the likelihood of the content being labeled 1 (i.e., correct information) or 0 (i.e., incorrect information).
 Here, we use Adam optimizer with learning rate $1 \times 10^{-5}$ and batch size 64 to train our model, where we employ the mixed-precision training, gradient clipping, and early-stopping (patience = 3) to tune the hyperparameters.